type: family house

 photos: Andrey Avdeenko photographer

 Hayloft space was found as a derelict commercial and absolutely uninhabitable building.
-But its potential for creating a truly exciting loft was sufficient to initiate two-years reconstruction of those building and a section as a living apartment.
-After roof, facade and interior refurbishment, the arrangement of utility lines, terracing and gardening, the building took on a contemporary accommodation, with state-of-the-art heating technologies and energy-efficient solutions.
-Interior design was coordinated alongside with cavity design, the search of antiques and art objects.
+But its potential for creating a truly exciting loft was sufficient to initiate a two-year reconstruction of those buildings and a section as a living apartment.
+After roof, facade, and interior refurbishment, the arrangement of utility lines, terracing, and gardening, the building took on a contemporary accommodation, with state-of-the-art heating technologies and energy-efficient solutions.
+Interior design was coordinated alongside cavity design, the search of antiques, and art objects.
 A few antiques became the icon for Hayloft and shaped a remarkable atmosphere.

 An ironic welcome starts from a rusty door and a picture with Belka and Strelka, Soviet space dogs.
 Black ceramic handmade hallway walls link today with vanished traditions of the Etruscans or ancient civilizations in Ukraine.
-Disruptive “dancing” carved panelled woodwork visually softens industrial interior and hide the secret bedroom entrance.
+Disruptive “dancing” carved paneled woodwork visually softens the industrial interior and hides the secret bedroom entrance.

-Its space is formed by massive metal and glass dimensions of kitchen and bathroom, cable-stayed staircase rotating around the centre column and the bridge inviting to lobby and private zone with archaic gates as a stunning entrance.
+Its space is formed by massive metal and glass dimensions of kitchen and bathroom, cable-stayed staircase rotating around the center column, and the bridge inviting to lobby and private zone with archaic gates as a stunning entrance.

 Emerald green-tiled furnace reminds of the 17-18th centuries’ Kyiv housing tradition.
-This is the visual centre with the kitchen zone and serves as the instrument for the cooking show.
-The latest technological appliances and traditional cooking in the furnace reanimate the family hearth culture, evoke delicious scents and bring us to a large dining table shared with your family.
+This is the visual center with the kitchen zone and serves as the instrument for the cooking show.
+The latest technological appliances and traditional cooking in the furnace reanimate the family hearth culture, evoke delicious scents, and bring us to a large dining table shared with your family.

 The kitchen is an independent kingdom.
 “When you get into the restaurant industry for a long time, a cult of food is sure to get into your home.
 And if you design bars, as well as restaurants, it will slip into your interior once”.
 Whenever cocktails aren’t being shaken, the bar counter is hidden under a huge cutting wooden board.